secretstartups/handbook/finance/procurement/purchase-request-process/index.html.md

    * All contracts requiring an RFP will be negotiated.
 The RFP process should not be closed until procurement is engaged.

 ## What is the process for negotiating contracts?
-**For Software <$75K:**
+**For Software >$25K:**

-   * Procurement will assign to our third-party partner, Vendr, to negotiate the transaction. *Procurement reserves the right to engage Vendr at a higher or lower threshold based on current bandwidth.*
-   * If it is a renewal/existing vendor, Procurement Ops Analyst will pull previous contract from Contract Works and post to issue (or comment in Coupa?).
+   * If it is a **renewal/existing vendor**, Procurement Ops Analyst will pull previous contract from Contract Works and post it in an issue/request.
       * Procurement Ops Analyst will note any discrepancy in previous order amount, vs. new quote, if available.
-      * If contract is unavailable in Contract Works, Procurement Ops Analyst to request contract from requestor.
+      * If contract is unavailable in Contract Works, Procurement Ops Analyst will request contract from requestor.
-      * If requestor does not have the contract, Vendr will request from vendor during the negotiation process.
+      * If requestor does not have the contract, it will be requested during the negotiation process from a Vendor.
-   * Ops Analyst will schedule a call with negotiator (Vendr or Sr. Mgr, Procurement), requestor, and finance business partner (as optional).
+   * Ops Analyst will schedule an internal call with requestor and finance business partner (as optional) to understand business needs and identify next steps.
-   * Procurement Ops Analyst add “Procurement::Vendr” label (what if it's in Coupa?)

-**For Software >$75K:**
+**For Software >$25K:**

-   * Procurement will engage directly.
-   * If this is a renewal/existing vendor, Procurement Ops Analyst will pull previous contract from Contract Works and post to issue (or comment in Coupa?).
-      * If contract is unavailable in Contract Works, Procurement Ops Analyst to request contract from requestor.
-      * If requestor does not have the contract, Sr. Mgr Procurement will request from vendor during the negotiation process.
-      * Procurement Ops Analyst will note any discrepancy in previous order amount, vs. new quote if available.
+   * If it is a **new vendor**, Procurement will evaluate a new software and a price, and will take an action on negotiation, if needed, by:
-      * Procurement Ops Analyst schedule call with Sr. Mgr Procurement, requestor and finance partner (optional) to review need.
+      * Scheduling a call with a requestor to understand a business needs.
-   * Procurement Ops Analyst add “Procurement::In Negotiation" label (what if it's in Coupa?)
+      * Contacting a vendor.

 **For Non-Software:**
    * If under $100K, the DRI is responsible for requesting and negotiating the best price for GitLab, unless there is a business reason to engage procurement sooner.